-So, we passed the GSoC phase 1 evaluations.
-Now, that we have a Generic Hydra Server ready, things are getting a little more interesting.
-We’re working a Forestry Patrol Simulation using multiple Hydra servers and clients.
+Alright, so we totally aced the GSoC Phase 1 evaluations!
+Now that we’ve got a generic Hydra Server up and running, things are getting even more exciting.
+We’re building a Forestry Patrol Simulation using a bunch of Hydra servers and clients.
+Think drones, but for saving forests!

 General Idea